Date: 22 November 2014. Glass-bottom Dinghy.

-Now it does work well when you're
+Now the glass panel does work well when you

-into it's mouth and spit out a clean hook.
+into its mouth and spit out a clean hook.
 At least you know to

-it overboard for chum.
+extra bait overboard for chum.
 I enjoyed the glass bottom in my old dinghy

 but for me, this is not a front-burner project.

-If you're stuck inside over the
+If you are stuck inside over the

 This is one of